conradakunga/Blog/_posts/2026-04-25-fail-this-image-is-how-old.md

 ---
 layout: post
-title: Fail - This Image is HOW Old?
+title: Fail - This Docker Image is HOW Old?
 date: 2026-04-25 14:02:51 +0300
 categories:
     - Fail